codesharedot/quantum-resistant-ledger-price/README.md

-# energi price
+# zilliqa price

-Gets the energi price with Python (from JSON).
+Gets the zilliqa price with Python (from JSON).

 https://pythonbasics.org